 The main advantages of such houses are three: low energy, low costs, and the use of locally available resources.
-If technology is put into practice, it can help solve the massive housing shortage that exists virtually everywhere in the world.
+If technology is implemented, it can help solve the massive housing shortage that exists virtually everywhere in the world.

-Scientists from Tartus University and the Estonian University of Life Sciences have created a promising solution in the form of 3D printable concrete.
+Scientists from Tartus University and the Estonian University of Life Sciences have created a promising solution in 3D printable concrete.
 It consists of a mixture of ground peat, oil shale powder, and quartz nanoparticles.

 The entire project is also interesting from an economic point of view – it could ultimately reduce the cost of building houses to about a tenth.
 Researcher Jüri Liiv adds that “Peat has excellent antibacterial and thermal properties and is cheap and widely available in many areas of the world.”

 So far, the peat has not been used, mainly because it has slowed its hardening in the mixture with concrete.
 Humic substances present in peat react with other elements, thus preventing the formation of mechanically resistant material.
 “We have successfully resolved this problem during our last project.
-Now we are able to create a durable peat-based composite with high-quality thermal and mechanical properties, “says Liiv.
+Now we can create a durable peat-based composite with high-quality thermal and mechanical properties, “says Liiv.

 The developed composite material is strong and has good thermal conductivity.
-Despite the fact that peat is used as fuel, it is also (fundamentally) non-flammable.
-It cures for one day after printing, although it is elastic for a longer period of time, which makes it possible to close all air gaps.
+Even though peat is used as fuel, it is also (fundamentally) non-flammable.
+It cures for one day after printing, although it is elastic for a longer period, which makes it possible to close all air gaps.

 Researchers, however, are struggling with a lack of funds to print a full-size test house.
-At this point, they had to settle for segments of the walls that serve as evidence of the concept.
-Liiv hopes he will have access to a full-size 3D printer for autumn, which will give scientists the opportunity to create a real test house.
+At this point, they had to settle for segments of the walls that served as evidence of the concept.
+Liiv hopes he will have access to a full-size 3D printer for autumn, allowing scientists to create a real test house.

 Scientists estimate that homes with an area of up to 490 square feet (45 m2) could be printed at approximately $ 5,850.